 * @param array $parent_query Parent query of $clause.

-* @return string|bool Table alias if found, otherwise false.
+* @return string|false Table alias if found, otherwise false.

 */